rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 Research that I found outside of this "formal" search is included under "Other Research".

+After collecting all the search results, I then rated them (★), usually after reading the abstract, (★★) after skimming the paper, and (★★★) after evaluating all of the (★★) results.

+All PEW Research reports were exceptions in that I automatically gave them (★★★), given the insights and enjoyment I've gained from them in the past.

 In all search lists,

-- (★) This search result was useful in understanding people's attitudes on human gene-editing
+- (★) indicates a search result that was useful in understanding people's attitudes on human gene-editing
-- (★★) The same as (★) AND I selected this result to examine more closely, found that it very useful for understanding opinions on human gene-editing, but didn't include it in the final collection due to my limited energies or to its deficits
+- (★★) indicates that I selected this result to examine more closely, and found that it very useful for understanding opinions on human gene-editing, but didn't include it in the final collection due to my limited energies or to its deficits
-- (★★★) The same as (★) AND this result very useful for understanding opinions on human gene-editing in more ways or to a larger degree than a (★★) result, to the point where I decided to include it in my analysis.
+- (★★★) indicates this result was very useful for understanding opinions on human gene-editing to the point where I decided to include it in my collection.

-In some instances, I may still reference studies or results with (★) or (★★), though I didn't spend much time investigating them.
+In some instances, I may still reference studies or results with (★) or (★★) in this essay, though I didn't spend much time investigating these.

-After collecting all the search results, I then rated them (★) after reading the abstract, (★★) after skimming the paper, and (★★★) after quickly evaluating all of the (★★) results.
-All PEW Research reports were exceptions in that I automatically gave them (★★★), given the insights and enjoyment I've gained from them in the past.

-Abbreviations for the quickly-chosen reasons for not including the (★) or (★★) surveys:
+Abbreviations for the quickly-chosen reasons for not including the (★) or (★★) results in the final collection of surveys and studies:

-- N: Participants too low relative to the other studies
+- N: The number of participants was small, especially relative to some of the other studies I looked at
-- L: Too localized
+- L: The survey seemed to narrow in scope or was too localized for our interests
-- Q: The work seems low quality or not very credible
+- Q: The credibility of the work is questionable, or the quality of the work seems low (an impression that this report and survey were hastily written)
-- C: Not comprehensive enough
+- C: The survey or report is not comprehensive enough, especially relative to the other studies I looked at.

 The "Table of Covered Research" collects the research I ended up using to update my beliefs on people's attitudes towards human gene-editing.
 Given my limited time, I aimed to look at around 15-20 surveys, and ended up selecting and reading .